 Some sites to get free pictures for your site are Photo Pin, sxc.hu, and Pixabay.
-Don't take pictures randomly off of Google and use them in your blog.
-Stock photo companies have been known to levy hefty fines for doing this.

 Email marketing and the ethical bribe

 Now the fun stuff starts.
 Traffic is good but without a system to corral and monetize it there is no point.
 The answer is email marketing.